 What is Ethervista?

-Ethervista is a DEX on Ethereum - similar to Uniswap, but with a different fee model.
-Instead of taking a percentage of each swap in tokens, Ethervista charges a flat fee in ETH (typically $5-$15 per transaction).
+Ethervista is a trading platform on Ethereum - similar to Uniswap, but with a different fee model.
+Instead of taking a percentage of each trade in tokens, Ethervista charges a flat fee in ETH (typically $5-$15 per transaction).

 This matters because: